vikkasyousaf/eks-terraform-with-deployment/doc/howto.md

 ### Solution
 I have choose to create aws eks as it easy to operate and manage the cluster and worker nodes.
+AWS manages the servers for us. and we just have to specify some configurations of server instance types.
 For the given challenge i have create eks cluster using terraform version `1.1`.

 #### Why EKS